 But how do you get the most out of your stay without squandering your savings on unnecessary fees and charges during currency exchanges?

-Finding the best way to take money to Vanuatu from Australia will ensure you get the most out of your trip (and your budget!).
-We recommend securing your vatu (the official Vanuatu
+Here are the 5 best ways to take money to Vanuatu from Australia and will ensure you get the most out of your trip (and your budget!).

 It can be comforting to have a little cash on hand to help you out on arrival in the country – especially if you need to pay for a taxi to get you into town.